Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study: Limitations

-\paragraph{Classification.} Figure~\ref{fig:claim_auroc} shows claim-level and sentence-level AUROC, with scorers ranked within each family, and Table~\ref{tab:unit_level_top_auc} summarizes the top AUROC per family.
-For claim-level hallucination detection, scenario-specific top-scorer AUROC ranging from 0.67 for Gemini-2.5-Pro responses on Factscore-STEM-Geo (PageRank) to 0.80 for Gemini-2.5-Flash responses on Factscore-Bio (Closeness Centrality), on par with previous studies \cite{zhang2025atomiccalibrationllmslongform, Vashurin_2025, Farquhar2024}.
+\paragraph{Classification.} Figure~\ref{fig:claim_auroc} shows claim-level and sentence-level AUROC, and Table~\ref{tab:unit_level_top_auc} summarizes the top AUROC per family.
+For claim-level hallucination detection, scenario-specific top-scorer AUROC ranging from 0.67 for Gemini-2.5-Pro responses on FactScore-STEM-Geo (PageRank) to 0.80 for Gemini-2.5-Flash responses on FactScore-Bio (Closeness Centrality), on par with previous studies \cite{zhang2025atomiccalibrationllmslongform, Vashurin_2025, Farquhar2024}.
 Comparing across scorer families, claim-response and graph-based scorers substantially outperform claim-QA approaches.
-Across the eight LLM-dataset combinations, claim-response entailment achieves the highest AUROC in 2 scenarios and is within 0.01 of the best scorer in the remaining 6, while also attaining the highest AUPRC in all 8.
-The top AUROC in the other 6 scenarios is achieved by graph-based scorers, with Closeness Centrality, PageRank, and Harmonic Centrality leading in 3, 2, and 1 scenarios, respectively.
-Among semantic consistency functions for claim-response scoring, entailment outperforms both contrasted entailment (used by \citet{zhang2024luqlongtextuncertaintyquantification}) and non-contradiction across all eight scenarios.
-Among graph-based scorers, Page Rank and Closeness Centrality lead most often, each achieving highest AUROC in three scenarios, with Laplacian and Harmonic Centrality leading in the other two.\footnote{Our results are generally similar to \citet{jiang2024graphbaseduncertaintymetricslongform}, with the notable exception that Closeness Centrality consistently outperforms other graph-based scorers in their experiments, which contain different LLMs and datasets.} Claim-QA scorers perform poorly overall, with non-contradiction being the top-performing claim-QA consistency function in 6 of 8 scenarios, yet rarely achieving AUROC above 0.6.\footnote{\citet{Farquhar2024} decompose responses into factoids containing several atomic claims and achieve better results.
-Manual inspection revealed many atomic claims are poorly suited for question-inversion, likely explaining our claim-QA scorers' poor performance relative to sentence-QA scorers.} Verbalized confidence lags behind graph-based and claim-response but outperforms claim-QA scorers.
+Across the ten LLM-dataset combinations, claim-response entailment achieves the highest AUROC in 3 scenarios and is within 0.01 of the best scorer in the remaining 7, while also attaining the highest AUPRC in all 10.
+The top AUROC in the other 7 scenarios is achieved by graph-based scorers, with Closeness Centrality, PageRank, and Harmonic Centrality leading in 3, 2, and 1 scenarios, respectively.
+Among semantic consistency functions for claim-response scoring, entailment outperforms both contrasted entailment (used by \citet{zhang2024luqlongtextuncertaintyquantification}) and non-contradiction across all ten scenarios.
+Among graph-based scorers, Page Rank and Closeness Centrality lead most often, each achieving highest AUROC in three scenarios, with Laplacian and Harmonic Centrality each leading in two.\footnote{Our results are generally similar to \citet{jiang2024graphbaseduncertaintymetricslongform}, with the notable exception that Closeness Centrality consistently outperforms other graph-based scorers in their experiments, which contain different LLMs and datasets.} Claim-QA scorers perform poorly overall, with non-contradiction being the top-performing claim-QA consistency function in 8 of 10 scenarios, yet rarely achieving AUROC above 0.6.\footnote{\citet{Farquhar2024} decompose responses into factoids containing several atomic claims and achieve better results.
+Manual inspection revealed many atomic claims are poorly suited for question-inversion; we discuss further in Section~\ref{sec:discussion}.} Verbalized confidence lags behind graph-based and claim-response but outperforms claim-QA scorers.
 AUPRC results exhibit similar patterns (Figure~\ref{fig:claim_auprc}).